Mizo National Front uprising

-The Mizo National Front uprising was a revolt against the government of India aimed at establishing a sovereign nation state for the Mizo people, which started on 28 February 1966.
+The Mizo National Front uprising (Mizo: Rambuai) was a revolt against the government of India aimed at establishing a sovereign nation state for the Mizo people, which started on 28 February 1966.
 On 1 March 1966, the Mizo National Front (MNF) made a declaration of independence, after launching coordinated attacks on the Government offices and security forces post in different parts of the Mizo district in Assam.
 The government retaliated and recaptured all the places seized by the MNF by 25 March 1966.

 In the initial response of the government operations to suppress the rebellion in 1966, the Indian Air Force carried out airstrikes in Aizawl; this remains the only instance of India carrying out an airstrike in its own civilian territory.
 Counter-insurgency operations continued over the next two decades, although the intensity of the rebellion diminished over time progressively.
 In 1986, the government and the MNF signed the Mizoram Peace Accord, thereby ending the rebellion.

 Background

-Before the formation of the Mizoram state in 1987, the Mizo-dominated areas in India were a part of the Mizo district of the Assam state.
-The Mizo organisations, including the Mizo Union, had long complained of step-motherly treatment at the hands of the Assam Government, and demanded a separate state for the Mizos.
+Mizo territories of the Lushai hills were incorporated into the British Indian province of Assam following the Chin-Lushai expedition, as the Lushai hills district.
+Before the formation of the Mizoram state in 1987, the Mizo-dominated areas in independent India were a part of the Mizo district of the Assam state.
+The Mizo organisations, including the Mizo Union, had long complained of step-motherly treatment of the largely Christian Mizo people at the hands of the Assamese Hindu dominated Assam Government, and demanded a separate state for the Mizos.

 Every 48 years, a cyclic ecological phenomenon called Mautam leads to widespread famine in this region.
 When such a famine started in 1959, the Mizos were left disappointed by the Assam Government's handling of the situation.
 The introduction of Assamese as the official language of the state in 1960, without any consideration for the Mizo language, led to further discontent and protests.

+Before the uprising, there was only 128 km of pucca (metalled) road and 581 km of kutcha (unmetalled) road in the whole district.
+Till 1971, there was no industrial unit worth the name in the Mizo hills.
+Education ultimately brought a large section of the young people away from agricultural pursuits.
+They remained without any employment as there was practically no other economic activity in the area.

+In the early sixties, the Assam Regiment Second Battalion, where there was several Mizos was disbanded without making any provision for their rehabilitation.
+These ex-soldiers nurtured a grudge against the Government of India and their feelings prompted them to join hands with the MNF.
+The ex-army men were recruited by the MNF to give guerilla training to the young volunteers.

 The growing discontent with the Government ultimately resulted in a secessionist movement led by Mizo National Front (MNF), an organisation that had evolved out of a famine relief team.
 While the Mizo Union's demand was limited to a separate state for the Mizos within India, the MNF aimed at establishing a sovereign independent nation for the Mizos.